MetroEnterpriseInc/Auto-branch-protect/README.md

 Auto branch protect is a simple web service that listens for organization events to know when a repository has been created.
 When a repository is created, the web service automates the protection of the main branch.
 It also notifies you with an @mention in an issue within the repository that outlines the protections that were added.

 Add Jenkins webhook in GitHub
-Web hook is basically a Http Push API.
+A Web hook is basically a Http Push API.
 Its a way for an application to provide another application with real time notifications.
 Whenever a Developer pushes a change in the Auto-branch-protect's Master branch, a build is triggered in Jenkins.
-Jenkins is installed in Ubuntu instance in AWS Cloud.
+Jenkins is installed in a Ubuntu instance in AWS Cloud.

 ## Usage
 - Install the following: